carbon-language/carbon-lang/docs/design/generics/details.md

 the API of `Point3` doesn't change based on what is imported.
 It would be particularly bad if two different libraries implemented interfaces with conflicting names that both affected the API of a single type.
-As a consequence of this restriction, you can find all the names of direct (unqualified) members of a type in the definition of that type.
+As a consequence of this restriction, you can find all the names of direct members (those available by [simple member access](terminology.md#simple-member-access)) of a type in the definition of that type.
 The only thing that may be in another library is an `impl` of an interface.

 You might also use `external impl` to implement an interface for a type to avoid